Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

       Usually this field is edited by `clf-play` and does not need to be edited manually.
       This field is optional.

+    - **`when`**
+      *Type*: string or sequence of strings
+      One or multiple Jinja conditional expressions that control if a task is shown or not.
+      The task is shown if the expression evaluates to `true`, otherwise it is hidden.
+      Multiple expressions are combined using a logical "and".
+      This field is optional.

+- **`when`**
+  *Type*: string or sequence of strings
+  One or multiple Jinja conditional expressions that control if a page is automatically skipped.
+  The page is shown if the expression evaluates to `true`, otherwise it is skipped.
+  Multiple expressions are combined using a logical `and`.
+  This field is optional.

 ## `version`